 VACCINATION POLICY & ACCOMMODATIONS

-AS OF SEPT.
-13, proof of vaccination will be required for entering indoor exhibits.
-In compliance with NYC regulations, the “Key to NYC”, all guests age 12 and older must show proof of vaccination (at least 1 shot) in order to enter indoor exhibits*.
-Children 11 years and younger are permitted into indoor exhibits wearing a mask and accompanied by a vaccinated adult chaperone.
+As of Dec.
+14, proof of vaccination will be required for all guests 5+ to enter indoor exhibits.
+In compliance with NYC regulations, the “Key to NYC”, all guests age 5 and older must show proof of vaccination (at least 1 shot) in order to enter indoor exhibits*.
+Children under the age of 5are permitted into indoor exhibits wearing a mask and accompanied by a vaccinated adult chaperone.
 As of Dec.
 27, all guests age 12 and older must show proof of being fully vaccinated.

 Visit with us virtually:If you are not able to join us at the park right now, we have a number of ways to experience WCS zoo and aquarium stories, and enjoy our animals virtually:Watch our docuseries on Animal Planet; Catch sea lions, penguins, sea otters and more on our Live Cams; Follow us on social media for new stories and animal announcements.